Updated July 2023, by Kristina Johansen Cert. ACN

-To decrease the chances of your dog developing bladder stones, you should avoid feeding foods that contain high levels of oxalate such as spinach, sweet potatoes, organ meat and brown rice.
-Instead, include foods with lower oxalate levels like apples (peeled), wild rice and meats and fish in their diet.
+Oxalate: Avoid foods that contain high levels of oxalate such as spinach, sweet potatoes, organ meat and brown rice.
+Instead, include foods low in oxalate such as apples (peeled), white rice and meats and fish (except sardines) in your dog’s diet.
 It’s also a good idea to boil vegetables and discharge the water before giving them to your dog – this helps to reduce the oxalate levels in them.

-Vitamin C supplements are not recommended because when vitamin C is metabolised and broken down, it produces oxalate – therefore avoiding vitamin C supplements avoids an increase in oxalate levels.
+Vitamin C: When vitamin C is metabolised and broken down, it produces oxalate – thus, avoiding vitamin C supplements avoids an increase in oxalate levels.

 It’s important to note that not all of the oxalate in your dog’s body stems from their diet.
 Some is produced naturally by your dog’s body, mainly the liver.
 Nonetheless, avoiding incorporating foods with high levels of oxalate in your dog’s diet is an important preventative step against calcium oxalate stones.

 Calcium oxalate stones form in urine that is too acidic (between pH 5.0-6.5).
-So another way calcium oxalate stones can be prevented is by maintaining a urine pH that is more basic – typically around pH 7.0.
-It’s worth noting that healthy dogs typically have a urine pH of around 6.5.
+So another way calcium oxalate stones can be prevented, is by maintaining a urine pH that is more basic – typically around pH 7.0.
+It’s worth noting that healthy dogs typically have a urine pH range of 6 to 7.5.